TomHsieh300/Audio4Fun/README.md

 ### Platform (`tom_dummy_platform.ko`)
 - **Virtual PCM Engine**: Implements a software-based DMA simulation using `hrtimer`.
 It consumes/produces data in real-time and generates virtual period interrupts.
-- **Capture Simulation**: For capture streams, the driver fills the DMA buffer with silence (memset 0) to simulate incoming data, preventing uninitialized memory reads.
+- **Internal Loopback Mechanism**:
+  - **Playback**: Data written to the playback stream is copied into an internal circular buffer (FIFO).
+  - **Capture**: Data read from the capture stream is fetched from this internal FIFO.
+  - *Note: If the FIFO is empty (underrun), the capture buffer is filled with silence.*
 - **Buffer Management**: Uses `SNDRV_DMA_TYPE_VMALLOC` for continuous buffer allocation.
 - **Concurrency & Stability**: Features robust locking mechanisms to handle race conditions during concurrent `trigger`, `pointer`, and `close` operations.
 - Buffer size: 64KB ~ 512KB.
-- Period size: 1024B ~ 64KB.
+- Period size: 4096B ~ 64KB.

 ### Codec (`tom_dummy_codec.ko`)
 - DAPM widgets: `Dummy DAC`, `Dummy Out`, `Dummy ADC`, `Dummy In`, `Playback Path` (switch).